- Download our Moving to Seoul Guide (PDF)

 + PRO: Diverse, cheap, good food

 Eating in restaurants, as long as they are Korean-style cuisine, is cheaper than cooking at home.
-Due to the relative isolation of the Korean peninsula, Korean cuisine is also extremely diverse.
+Due to the relative isolation of the Korean peninsula, Korean cuisine is also fairly diverse.

 - CON: Expensive groceries

-Western-style products are much more expensive than Korean ones.
-Moreover, without knowledge of Korean, it’s difficult to navigate Korean products and cooking methods.
-Produce availability is also more dependent on the seasons.
+Western-style products are much pricier than Korean ones.
+Produce availability is also more dependent on the seasons than in many other countries.

 Education and schools in Seoul